zRkPTLdWQxDD6A5/pojavlauncherteam.github.io/ios/wiki/faq/jailbreak.md

-# Why does PojavLauncher requires jailbreak
+# Why does PojavLauncher require jailbreak?

 On iOS/iPadOS, every executable needs to be signed or trustcached while having an adhoc signature.
 Additionally, the memory pages of the processes must also be